rust-lang/rust-project-goals/src/2024h2/pubgrub-in-cargo.md

 ## Motivation

-Cargo's dependency resolver is brittle and under tested.
-Detangling implementation details, performance optimizations, and user facing functionality will require a rewrite.
+Cargo's dependency resolver is brittle and under-tested.
+Disentangling implementation details, performance optimizations, and user-facing functionality will require a rewrite.
+Making the resolver a standalone modular library will make it easier to test and maintain.

 ### The status quo